 The patent prosecution process is expensive, complex and time-consuming.
 Patent license negotiations also can be complex and protracted, with uncertain results.
 We may not be able to file, prosecute, maintain, enforce or license all necessary or desirable patents and patent applications at a reasonable cost or in a timely manner.
 It is also possible that we will fail to identify patentable aspects of its research and development output before it is too late to obtain patent protection.
 The patent applications that our own or in-licenses may fail to result in issued patents, and, even if they do issue as patents, such patents may not cover Our current or future technologies or product candidates in the United States or in other countries or provide sufficient protection from competitors.
-In addition, the coverage claimed in a patent application can be significantly reduced before the patent applications, or to maintain the rights to patents licensed to third parties.
+In addition, the coverage claimed in a patent application can be significantly reduced before the patent is issued, and our scope can be reinterpreted after issuance.
+We may not have the right to control the preparation, filing and prosecution of patent applications, or to maintain the rights to patents licensed to third parties.
 Therefore, these patents and applications may not be prosecuted and enforced in a manner consistent with the best interests of our business.
 Even if our owned or in-licensed patent applications issue as patents, they may not issue in a form that will provide us with any meaningful protection, prevent competitors from competing with us or otherwise provide us with any competitive advantage. our competitors may be able to circumvent our patents by developing similar or alternative product candidates in a non-infringing manner.